 Period of Obligation

-The period of obligation for Motion Graphics and Production Programing students is the academic term and/or payment period.
-The period of obligation for Visual Effects Production and Game Production students is the program length.
+The period of obligation for Digital Graphic Design students is the academic term and/or payment period.
+The period of obligation for Visual Effects Production, Game Production, and Virtual Production students is the program length.

 • All tuition and fees are due and payable on the first day of the period of obligation.
 The school reserves the right to change, without notice, the tuition and fees herein stated.
 The school also reserves the right to withhold a grade report, diploma, or transcript until all other requirements for that program or term have been met.